Gas string trimmers

 • Still needs mixed fuel and gas-engine upkeep

-Best for: Landscapers and serious homeowners who want a commercial 2-stroke workhorse.Skip if: You want the quietest possible setup or refuse to mix fuel.
+Best for: Landscapers and serious homeowners who want a commercial 2-stroke workhorse for thick weeds.Skip if: You want the quietest possible setup or refuse to mix fuel.

 9.2/10

-I like this one for folks who trim all day and feel every extra pound by lunchtime.
-It has enough bite without turning your shoulders into pudding.
+I like this one for folks who trim all day and feel every extra pound by lunch.
+It has the pro-brand bones without turning into a boat anchor.

 Power